usc-isi-i2/kgtk/docs/transform/filter.md

 | -- | -- | -- | -- |
 | t3 | terminator | genre | action |

-Note that the edge terminator/genre/action appears in both the genre and action output files.
+> NOTE: The edge terminator/genre/action appears in both the genre and action output files.

-### Sending Different Edges to Different Files #2 Based on the First Match
+### Sending Different Edges to Different Files #2 with First Match

 Send edges with property `genre` to one file, edges with object `action` to another file, ignoring other edges.
 Specify `--first-match-only`.